April 11, 2017 – Senate Bill 5177, which requires long-term care workers be trained to recognize hearing loss, passed the House unanimously!

 Washington State’s Office for the Deaf and Hard of Hearing (ODHH) has installed loops across the state.
 Check this list with loops and addresses to access State of Washington government services and assistance via a hearing loop.

-And please feel free to download and share our brochure.
-We welcome you–venues, organizations, disability groups, senior groups, veterans groups, and everyday folks of all hearing abilities–on our journey to universal communication access.
+We welcome you–venues, organizations, disability groups, senior groups, veterans groups, and everyday folks of all hearing abilities–on our journey to universal communication access and hearing-friendly neighborhoods.

 Commuting and traveling are safer, easier, and more enjoyable when fully accessible to everyone.
 Airport terminals, trains and train stations, metros, buses, taxis, and all check-in and ticket counters all benefit tremendously from hearing loops.